OmkarK45/blog-app/README.md

 - Edit button
   Check if user is Blog owner == if not ==> res.redirect back --> if yes prepopulate form with edit values --> resubmit with PATCH request in axios. redirect to that blog again.

 - Share button to share current URL to various social Media
 - Add helmet on each page to show what page we are on.
-[Now]
+[Now] [Done]
 - Add edit button to edit the blog and prepopulate the blog edit page.